Yippee

-Yippee, also known as Yippee: A Journey to Jewish Joy, is a 2006 documentary film directed by and starring Paul Mazursky.
+Yippee, also known as Yippee: A Journey to Jewish Joy, is a 2006 American documentary film directed by and starring Paul Mazursky.
 The film follows Mazursky's journey to a small town in Ukraine, to witness and participate in a three-day festival of over 25,000 singing, dancing and praying Hasidic Jews.
 It was Mazursky's only documentary.

 Yippee made its North American debut at the 2007 Palm Springs International Film Festival.